-This week we're sharing a menu from Ina Garten's new book, Make It Ahead.
-We pulled a few of our favorite recipes and chatted with Ina herself about ways to put them together into a delicious and satisfying vegetarian dinner party — one that, yes, you can make ahead.
+When we shared a menu from Ina Garten's new book, Make It Ahead, we pulled a few of our favorite recipes and chatted with Ina herself about ways to put them together into a delicious and satisfying vegetarian dinner party — one that, yes, you can make ahead.

 The star of the show is this roasted vegetable lasagna — always a hit!
 Here's what Ina says about this dish, with a few smart tips for making it great.